milesj/shapeshifter/README.md

 }
 ```

-Which transpiles down to the following React prop types.
+Which transpiles down to the following PropTypes.

 ```javascript
 import PropTypes from 'prop-types';